Snapchat Best Friends Planets: Full Order & Meaning

 • Dynamic updates.
 Rankings change based on recent activity — miss a few days, and your planet may shift outward.

 • The black star (★).
-It simply shows a Snapchat+ subscriber — not someone spying on you.
+It simply marks a Snapchat+ subscriber — not someone spying on you.

-In short, Snap Planets is a gamified friendship ranking that turns social interaction into a cosmic metaphor.
-It’s not mutual, not fixed, and not a test of loyalty — just an algorithmic reflection of how often you snap and chat.
+In short, the Snapchat best friends planets feature is a gamified friendship ranking that turns social interaction into a cosmic metaphor.
+It's not mutual, not fixed, and not a test of loyalty — just an algorithmic reflection of how often you snap and chat.
+If you're curious about related signals, see our guides on the green dot on Snapchat and how to tell if someone is active on Snapchat.

-Even though Snapchat+ looks simple on the surface, many users get confused about how its Friend Solar System actually works.
-Below are the most common questions — and the real answers behind them.
+Even though it looks simple, many users get confused about how the best friends list planets actually work.
+Here are the most common questions — and the real answers.

 1. Are both sides' planets the same?